-Initial symptoms of canine acne are quite mild and may be first seen in any age range.
+Initial symptoms of canine chin acne are quite mild and may be first seen in any age range.
 Breakouts are typically concentrated in the chin and lip area of the muzzle.
+It can first be seen on a dog as a single pimple on the head, usually around the mouth.
 Affected dogs may be seen scratching the area more frequently due to itchiness or reacting to scratching the area due to pain.
 Left untreated, the symptoms can worsen.

 Initial symptom may include:

 Unfortunately, there are numerous possible causes for a dog to form canine acne initially.
 Most often seen on the chin, it can appear on a dog as a pimple on the ear or a nodule that looks like a blackhead or whitehead (similar to the human condition) on the trunk.

 Trauma - Injury to the skin causes breakage of fur and plugging of follicles

 Breed Predisposition - Short-haired breeds almost exclusively affected such as Boxers, Doberman Pinschers, English Bulldogs, Great Danes, Weimaraners, Mastiffs, German Short-Haired Pointers, Rottweilers